smart-on-fhir/smart-dev-sandbox/README.md

 ### FHIR Data ###
 The two HAPI FHIR servers will make their data available in the `stu2-data` and `stu3-data`.
-This folders will contain the Derby Database files which you must not modify.
+These folders will contain the Derby Database files which you must not modify.

 #### Add/Edit/Delete Resources
-Use the FHIR API for that.
-The changes will be written to the database, which lives on your host OS.
-Thanks to that, the changes will persist if you restart the sandbox.
+Using the FHIR API.
+Changes will be written to the database which lives on your host OS, therefore, changes will persist if you restart the sandbox.

 #### Reset Data Changes
-If you mess things up - don't worry.
+If you make a mistake - don't worry.
 Just stop the sandbox, reset the repository and start the sandbox again:
 ```sh
 git reset
 git checkout .